Then Peter called to [Jesus as he was walking on the water], "Lord, if it's really you, tell me to come to you, walking on the water."

 — Matthew 14:28-31 NLT

 I've heard repeatedly that the command for God's people not to be afraid is the most often found command in Scripture.
 While I can't verify that this is true, I know Jesus does have to say it over and over again: "Have courage; don't be afraid!"
-But this time, fear gets the better of faith and Peter sinks.
+But this time, fear gets the better of faith, and Peter sinks.
 This lapse doesn't ruin Peter because he knows where salvation is found.
-But Jesus does let Peter know that it's getting time for him to have a bigger faith.
+But Jesus does let Peter know that it's getting to be time for him to have a bigger faith.

 So what about you today?
 Where do you need help?
 Not fearing?
 Launching out in faith?
 Calling on Jesus for help?
 Developing a stronger faith?
 Keeping your eyes and faith on Christ and not the problems all around?
 This is one of those days where there are both rebuke and encouragement for each of us no matter where we are on the journey!
 So let's hear Jesus' call to us and respond!

 Almighty and holy God, give me courage to believe and keep my eyes focused on Jesus and not on the problems that seem so large.
 I believe you long to do great things in our times today.
 Please use me as a vessel in your service and to your glory.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.